Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Cost-of-capital valuation based on the two-step actuarial approach

-Based on the two-step actuarial valuation introduced in the previous section, we show how the valuation can be decomposed into a best estimate and a risk margin.
-Moreover, we illustrate the valuation on a portfolio of equity-linked life insurance contracts with dependent financial and actuarial risks.
+\bluebis{Based on the two-step actuarial valuation introduced in Section \ref{ACvaluations}, we show how we can define a cost-of-capital valuation as a sum of a best estimate and a risk margin, different but in the same spirit as solvency regulations.
+Moreover, we illustrate such valuation on a portfolio of equity-linked life insurance contracts with dependent financial and actuarial risks in Section \ref{numericalapp}.}